Lorensatto99/Petshop-1NAC/README.md

 Repository for delivery of work to fiap university

-project that involves a simple service registration system in a petshop where the registered animal is the customer who keeps the services.
+project that involves a simple service registration system in a petshop, where the registered animal is the customer who keeps the services.

 project involves:
 repeat loop